Financial Aid for Nursing Students

 Master’s in Nursing

-Nurses who complete master’s level training earn an MSN degree and have access to additional specialization tracks, higher earning potential, and the opportunity to become a nursing educator who trains other nurses.
+Nurses who complete master’s level training earn an MSN degree and have access to additional specialization tracks, higher earning potential, and the opportunity to become a nursing educator.
 As with most graduate-level education, an MSN will cost more than an undergraduate education, with per-credit tuition costs ranging from as much as $300 per credit hour to over $1,600 per credit hour.
 In addition to tuition, look out for program fees and living expenses you’ll be responsible for paying while you’re in school.

 Doctorate in Nursing